CaoTrongThang/SimpleMinecraftDDoS/README.md

 **[Simple Minecraft DDoS Download](https://github.com/CaoTrongThang/SimpleMinecraftDDoS/releases/tag/MinecraftDDoS)**

 ## Why i create this?
 So basiclly I'm a pure angle, I've seen some poor server owners that want to test their server's performance but don't know how to do that, so i created this software.
+Pull requests are welcome <3

 ## How to use?
 Open your terminal and type this